 Editioned December 4 to December 27, 2008

 Platform Gallery presented Editioned, an exhibition of prints and multiples by gallery artists including Patte Loper, William Powhida, Michael Schall, and Ross Sawyers.
 Platform also debuted a new suite of prints by Scott Fife printed by Sheila Coppola of Sidereal Press.
-A link to the suite is here.
 This exhibition introduced Platform Portfolio 2, a boxed set of seven 11" x 14" prints in an edition of 25 featuring photographs by Kelly Mark, Stephen Hilyard, Carlee Fernandez, Adam Satushek, Ariana Page Russell, Ross Sawyers, and Jesse Burke.
 A link to the Portfolio is here.

 Matt Sellars The Empty Quarter October 16 to November 29, 2008

 The Empty Quarter was a meditation on the loss of resources and natural diversity that results from both unbridled industrialization and consumption, inspired by the myth of American plentitude.
 Through sculptural installation, Matt Sellars invoked the link between an abundance of goods and products and industrial effects on the planet in the form of massive clear cuts, open pit mines, and oceans depleted of life.
 At a moment in time when parts of the American population chanted “Drill, baby, drill,” Sellars’ work reflected on what has already been lost.

 William Powhida Sell Out!
 September 4 to October 11, 2008

 REVIEW Seattle P.I.
 (September 11, 2008—not available online)